 This unique Marathon property is not only a hotel but a landmark lighthouse that has been capturing the hearts of travelers since the 1950s.
 The hotel is located in Bayside Village, including a 125-room hotel, full-service yacht club and marina, and Lighthouse Grill, a gorgeous waterfront restaurant.

 Little things go a long way like fresh fruit in the lobby and the well-stocked market, both nice touches.
 I also like the fact that all rooms at Faro Blanco Resort & Yacht Club have sleeper sofas.

 Note: If you book through Hyatt directly or are a rewards member, breakfast is included with your stay.

-Just when I think I know Florida, I visit new places to love and share with our readers.
-I’m so glad that my daughter and I had the opportunity to see the Upper and Middle Florida Keys, a totally different vibe and feel than that of the Lower Keys, namely Key West.
+Just when I think I know Florida, I find new places to love and share with our readers.
+I’m so glad that my daughter and I couldsee the Upper and Middle Florida Keys, a different vibe and feel than that of the Lower Keys, namely Key West.

-I hope you will consider adding the beautiful towns of Marathon, Duck Key, Islamorada, and Key Largo to your Florida Keys travel plans.
+I hope you will consider adding Marathon’s beautiful towns, Duck Key, Islamorada, and Key Largo to your Florida Keys travel plans.